Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: High-resolution Cross Correlation Spectroscopy

 The HRCCS technique has been developed in recent years to enable not simply detection of molecular species, i.e. the S/N-method, but into a framework that enables statistically rigorous assessment of atmospheric models that may match the data e.g. Cross-Correlation-to-log-Likelihood (CC-to-log(L)) mapping \citep[e.g.][]{Brog19,Gibson2021}.
 Both methods have different uses, and we use both in this work to characterise the composition, structure, and dynamics of the WASP-33 b atmosphere, as described below.

-\subsubsection{S/N method}
+\subsection{S/N method}

-The S/N-method cross-correlates each observed spectrum with a spectral template and the S/N is calculated from the maximum and standard deviation of the corresponding Cross-Correlation Function (CCF).
-First the template model is scaled to the expected star-planet contrast ratio using
+The S/N-method cross-correlates each observed spectrum with a spectral template and the S/N is calculated from the maximum and standard deviation of the corresponding Cross-Correlation Function.
+First the spectral template is scaled to the expected star-planet contrast ratio using

 with planet radius $R_{\rm{p}}$, stellar radius $R_{\rm{star}}$ and assuming a stellar black body flux $B_{\rm{\star}}$ at the effective stellar temperature (using values in Table~\ref{tab:wasp33_system}).
 A stellar black body is a reasonable assumption for the host star WASP-33 given its hot effective temperature which results in few spectral stellar absorption lines in the wavelength region of interest.
 Previous works indicate that it is important to match the line shape correctly for HRCCS \citep[e.g.][]{Spring2022}, hence before cross-correlating, we convolve each synthetic spectrum of WASP-33 b to the median observed resolving power for each night (see Fig.~\ref{fig:measured_IP}), using a Gaussian instrumental profile.
 Since we applied a 6th-order Butterworth high-pass filter at a cutoff-frequency of $0.02 \ \rm{pixel}^{-1}$ to our data, we also apply it to the scaled model template, where we adjust the cutoff-frequency to account for the difference in sampling rate between the model and data wavelength grid.
 We calculate the correlation coefficient as defined by \citet{Brog19} for each observed residual for each spectral order for all observing nights with the scaled template.
-We explore a radial velocity range of [-500, 500] km/s in steps of $\Delta v = 5 \ \rm{km/s}$, close to the theoretical instrumental resolution of ARIES.
+We explore a radial velocity range of [-1000, 1000] km/s in steps of $\Delta v = 5 \ \rm{km/s}$, close to the theoretical instrumental resolution of ARIES.
 This results in a CCF time series for each spectral order, we will refer to this as the CCF-matrix (see Figure~\ref{fig:phoenix_cc_trail}).
 To robustly detect if the emission source is indeed the planet, it is common practice to shift each CCF-matrix using a grid of trial velocities into the proposed planet rest frame velocity (see right panel of Figure~\ref{fig:phoenix_cc_trail}):